If you want to sell online then you’ll need a way to showcase your products, wow your customers, and manage transactions.

-PayPal is an online payment service provider that was founded back in 1998.
+PayPal is an online payment processor that was founded back in 1998.
 It allows people to send money or receive payments from anyone in the world.

 PayPal is used by many businesses around the world.
 While they do have quite large transaction fees, one of the biggest draw for business owners is the convenience it gives to their customers.

-PayPal makes the payment process very simple, and besides, there are just so many shoppers that have a PayPal account it makes things even easier.
+PayPal’s payment methods are very simple, and besides, there are just so many shoppers that have a PayPal account it makes things even easier.